AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_android_uikit.md

 To check that your code works, host an Interactive Live Streaming event from your app and connect to it as the audience from a web demo. to do this:

 1. [Generate a temporary token](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All#generate-a-temporary-token) in Agora Console.

-2. In your browser, navigate to https://agora-scalableui-android-test.netlify.app/ and update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.

 3. In Android Studio, in `/app/java/com.example.<projectname>/MainActivity`, update `appId`, `channelName` and `token` with the values for your temporary token.